Trina-SE/Software-Testing/README.md

 # Software-Testing
-Contains all codes of this Software Testing codes.
+Contains all codes of this Software Testing course.